NCHlab/InteliTest/README.md

 README Instructions:
+(This app was created in less than a day as a showcase test for InteliStyle)

 1) Ensure Mongodb is installed
 2) Download FlaskApp_API, Install Python packages (using venv optional) from requirements.txt (pip install -r requirements.txt)